Willcox-Research-Group/rom-operator-inference-Python3/docs/source/api/main.md

 # `opinf`

-The `opinf` namespace is divided into the following submodules.
+The `opinf` package containts the following submodules.

 ```{eval-rst}